ocpi/ocpi/OCPI.md

  * operator : code of the operator
  * subscription_id : subscription id that matches the one returned in the subscribe response
- * evse-id: unique identifier of the EVSE inside the charge point
+ * evse_id: unique identifier of the EVSE inside the charge point
- * connector-no: connector no on the given charge point
+ * connector_no: connector no on the given charge point
- * contract-id : Contract Id that makes use of the charge point (be aware of privacy issues)
+ * contract_id : Contract Id that makes use of the charge point (be aware of privacy issues)
- * event: specific event types are found in the table below.
+ * event_type: specific event types are found in the table below.
+ * event_payload : Json object with the actual payload
 * timestamp (ISO 8601)

 The event type will be extended into these child objects, with their additional properties listed